-A Spanish ham, is a Spanish ham…right?
-Turns out not all cured Spanish ham, or jamón, is created equal.
-It’s a real challenge to find jamón in the U.S. and there’s a lot of confusion surrounding the difference in varieties.
-Luckily, we’ve been around jamón our whole lives and are working with experts in Spain to feed you the best possible ham around: the Jamón 100% Ibérico de Bellota.
+A Spanish ham, is a Spanish ham, right?
+Turns out that not all cured Spanish ham, or jamón, are created equal.
+It’s a real challenge to find jamón (ham) in the U.S. and there’s a lot of confusion surrounding the difference in varieties; luckily, we’ve been around jamón our whole lives and are working with experts in Spain to feed you the best possible ham around, the Jamón 100% Ibérico de Bellota.
 So, what’s the difference between this ham and another?
-Why is Jamón Iberico de Bellota best?
+Why is Jamón Iberico de Bellota the best?
 Let’s find out.

 The Serious Business of Spanish Jamón

 We Spaniards take our ham seriously.
 The differences amongst ham names are not just creative marketing ploys, they’re government regulated titles.
 There’s even lengthy number of government manuals full of the various restrictions, from the breed of the pig to the amount of time each is cured.
 It’s essentially the Holy Ham Bible.